Donington Park: Rallying

-The Park hosted a stage of the 1989 RAC Rally.
+Donington Park hosted stages of the RAC Rally between 1981 and 1998.
 Donington is the venue for two rallies, with one of the events being a round of the MSN Circuit Rally Championship.
 These events do not take place exclusively on the circuit, including sections on the looser sections surrounding the track itself.

-Sports Cars / GTs
+Sports cars / GTs

 Donington was one of the venues for the 2001 European Le Mans Series season.
 It was a series for Le Mans Prototypes (LMP) and Grand Touring (GT) race cars run by IMSA.
-The ill-fated series began in March 2001 and ended in October that year after only 7 races.
+The ill-fated series began in March 2001 and ended in October that year after only seven races.
 The Donington winner was Audi Sport Team Joest with drivers Tom Kristensen and Rinaldo Capello.

 Donington was also a venue for races in the FIA GT Championship from 1997 to 1999 and then 2002 to 2004.

 Lap records

 The unofficial all-time track record set during a race weekend is 1:10.458, set by Alain Prost in a Williams FW15C, during second (final) qualifying for the 1993 European Grand Prix.
-The official fastest race lap records at the Donington Park Circuit are listed as:
+As of August 2025, the fastest official race lap records at the Donington Park Circuit are listed as:

 Layout history

+Incidents

+On 16 April 2017, British racing driver Billy Monger was critically injured after being involved in a racing car crash.
+His car slammed into a stationary car containing Patrik Pasma.
+Monger was conscious after the crash.
+Pasma was not seriously injured in the crash.
+Both drivers were sent directly to two hospitals.
+Both of Monger’s legs were amputated afterwards in the hospital.